opensafely-core/cohort-extractor/docs/study_definition.md

 # Overview

-A _study definition_ is a single place that describes all of the features of your study: the codelists, the population definitions, the dates, and the covariates.
+A _study definition_ describes all of the features of your study: the codelists, the population definitions, the dates, and the covariates.

 It is written in a custom format which is intended to be readable and reviewable by anyone with epidemiological knowledge.
-The OpenSAFELY framework uses the study definition to query different vendor EHR databases, and returns the results in a dataframe (in CSV format).
+The OpenSAFELY framework uses the study definition to query different vendor EHR databases, and returns the results in a CSV file of tabular data.

 A study definition also allows a researcher to define the shape of the values they *expect* to get back from the vendor data.
-This allows the framework to generate dummy data which the researcher can user to write their models, without ever having to touch real patient data.
+This allows the framework to generate dummy data which the researcher can user to test models their models during development, without ever having to touch real patient data.

 # Naming study definitions

 When you run `cohort-extractor generate_cohort`, the framework reads a study definition at `analysis/study_definition.py`, and writes the output dataframe to `analysis/input.csv`.
+In a production environment this will be real data; in a development environment this will be dummy data.

 Multiple study definition files can be specified using a suffix like:
 ```
-study_definition_bright_light.py
+study_definition_copd.py
-study_definition_iv_lysol.py
+study_definition_astham.py
 ```

 And all the corresponding output files will have the same suffix e.g.
 ```
-input_bright_light.csv
+input_copd.csv
-input_iv_lysol.csv
+input_asthma.csv
 ```

 # Codelist definitions